815 Naval Air Squadron: Barracuda

-Naval Anti-Submarine Squadron
+Naval anti-submarine squadron

 The squadron was re-established on 1 December 1947 at RNAS Eglinton (HMS Gannet), County Londonderry, designated as an anti-submarine squadron through the renumbering of 744 Naval Air Squadron.
 It was equipped with twelve Fairey Barracuda Mk III aircraft and functioned as the Naval Anti-Submarine Squadron in collaboration with the Joint Anti-Submarine School located in Londonderry.
 Although primarily based on land, the squadron occasionally deployed on carriers for training exercises.
 By December 1951, the number of aircraft was reduced to ten.